nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_DATABASE_INTRO.md

 In your project directory, create two files:

-1. `kennel.db` : This is your database to store all of the data.
+1. `kennel.sqlite3` : This is your database to store all of the data.
 1. `kennel.sql` : This is a text file to hold the SQL commands to interact with the database.

 ## Creating Connection to Database File